vict0rsch/deep_learning/useful_resources.md

 Starting with (Deep) Learning
 ----

 1. **<http://www.r2d3.us/>** A **beginner's** introduction to **machine learning** (with decision trees), how it works and what is at stake.
 The website is amazingly beautiful and didactical.
 If you're ehre, on *this* page, you probably won't need to read through that.
 But still, it's too good to miss.
 And worth sharing with everyone.
+[Translations available in French, Russian and Chinese]

 2. **<https://www.coursera.org/learn/machine-learning>** Here is [Andrew Ng](http://www.andrewng.org/)'s most famous MOOC on Coursera.
 Again, this is a "*start-from-scratch*" ressource, it needs little maths and is easy going with coding.
 The point here is to teach about **machine learnin**g in general, amongst which stand neural networks.
 It uses [Octave](https://www.gnu.org/software/octave/) (free version of Matlab) which is a downside for me *vs* Python but this is not important if you're just starting and if you're not you can always do it in Python anyway.